pingcap/docs/tikv-configuration-file.md

 ### `raft-max-inflight-msgs`

-+ The number of logs to be confirmed.
++ The number of Raft logs to be confirmed.
 If this number is exceeded, the Raft state machine slows down log sending.
 + Default value: `256`
 + Minimum value: greater than `0`